 Monday

-First breakfast: oatmeal, yogurt, or soft-boiled egg.
+First breakfast: oatmeal, yogurt or soft-boiled egg.

 Second breakfast: fruit salad.

-Lunch: vegetable soup, steam chicken cutlet with vegetable puree, dried fruits compote.
+Lunch: vegetable soup, steam chicken cutlet With vegetable puree, dried fruits compote.

-Afternoon snack: rosehip broth, banana.
+Afternoon snack: rose hip decoction, banana.

 Dinner: boiled fish, steamed vegetables, herbal tea.